 In the event you find that filing a DBA is too complicated, you can contact a business lawyer to help you with the process.
 Ask for referrals from friends, businesses, or contact the local bar association for a list of business lawyers in your area.

 If you need help with a DBA, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.